The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/basic-guide.md

 ![]()

-Once your 2nd filler phase is completed, you will have your next **Dreadwyrm Trance** ready to go, and the rotation will loop back to its original starting point.
+Once your second filler phase is completed, you will have your next **Dreadwyrm Trance** ready to go, and the rotation will loop back to its original starting point.
 Your primary goal by this point is to perform this rotation consecutively.
 With enough practice, you should begin to see a seamless transition between each rotation loop you perform.

 # Summoner AoE